smxi/php-html-mime-mail/README.txt

 1:
 http://www.phpclasses.org/discuss/package/32/thread/4/
-The _encode_header() functionremoves wanted whitespace when there are Umlauts (äöüß) in the subject line.
+The _encode_header() functionremoves wanted whitespace when there are Umlauts (Ã¤Ã¶Ã¼ÃŸ) in the subject line.
 ------------------------------------
 2:
 I fixed another one, where the RFC spec was incorrectly implemented: